Fashioning the Intangible: the conceptual clothing of Ying Gao

-Ying Gao is a professor at the Université de Québec à Montréal (UQAM) in its Centre de Design and the École Supérieur de Mode de Montréal.
-She has recently been appointed Head of the Design, Mode, Accessoires & Bijou section of the Haute Ecole d'art et de Design Genève, in Geneva, Switzerland.
+Ying Gao has been a professor at the Université du Québec à Montréal (UQAM) for over 10 years; she was recently appointed Head of the fashion, accessories and jewellery design department of the Haute école d'art et de design in Geneva, Switzerland.

 Join TMC Curatorial Director Sarah Quinton as she offers insights into the narratives and techniques employed by Ying Gao, whose poetic work is a sophisticated combination of fashion, design, art and technology.

 Film Screening: The Man in the White Suit (1951)

 What happens with the invention of a super-fabric that never wears out?
 Alec Guinness stars in The Man in the White Suit (1951), the Academy Award-winning comedy that posed this question over six decades ago!
 Join us as we celebrate centuries of innovation in textile materials and design.